Octoberfest7/Mutants_Sessions_Self-Deletion/README.md

 ### Weaponization

-Having Payload.exe delete itself may not always be the desired behaviour; to address this a few simple lines of code will look for any arguments to payload.exe and, should there be any (regardless of what they are), Payload.exe will not delete itself:
+Having Payload.exe delete itself may not always be the desired behavior; to address this a few simple lines of code will look for any arguments to payload.exe and, should there be any (regardless of what they are), Payload.exe will not delete itself:

 ```C
     if (argc > 1)